ayamir/nord-and-light/.dwm/README.md

 ### Recompile

-The script called `recompile` need `doas` package and is used to recompile dwm.

-You should configure your user can execute `doas` command without password.
+The script called `recompile` need your user can execute `sudo` command without password.

-All of details about it can be found in [Doas Gentoo Wiki](https://wiki.gentoo.org/wiki/Doas)